-- 3.13 A Member in Public Practice performing Professional Services shall maintain professional competence and take due care in the performance of the Member's work in accordance with Section 130 Professional Competence and Due Care of the Code. - 3.14 Where a Member in Public Practice has agreed to provide a Due Diligence Sign-Off in respect of Financial Information or Other Specific Information that 21 requires the consideration of matters that are outside the professional expertise of a Member, the Member shall seek expert assistance or advice from a suitably qualified third party or decline the Engagement.
-Where the Member relies upon the advice of a third party in connection with a Due Diligence Sign-Off or other reports, 21 the Member shall disclose in the Member's Due Diligence Sign-Off or other reports the name and qualifications of the third party and the subject matter on which the third party advice has been obtained. - 3.15 When planning to use the work of a suitably qualified third party, a Member in Public Practice shall assess the professional competence and objectivity of that third party and the appropriateness and adequacy of the work performed.
+- 3.42 13 A Member in Public Practice performing Professional Services shall maintain professional competence and take due care in the performance of the Member's work in accordance with Section 130 Professional Competence and Due Care of the Code. - 3.4314 Where a Member in Public Practice has agreed to provide a Due Diligence Sign-Off in respect of Financial Information and/or Other Specific Information that requires the consideration of matters that are outside the professional expertise of the Member, the Member shall seek expert assistance or advice from a suitably qualified third party or decline the Engagement.
+Where the Member relies upon the advice of a third party in connection with a Due Diligence Sign-Off or other reports, the Member shall disclose in the Member's Due Diligence Sign-Off or other reports the name and qualifications of the third party and the subject matter on which the third party advice has been obtained. - 3.1415 When planning to use the work of a suitably qualified third party, a Member in Public Practice shall assess the professional competence and objectivity of that third party and the appropriateness and adequacy of the work performed. - 3.4516 A Due Diligence Committee will usually include or be assisted by advisers to the Client, including the Client's legal adviser.
+A Member in Public Practice who reports to a Due Diligence Committee will typically rely on the advice and opinions of those advisers.
+Accordingly, paragraphs 3.43-14 and 3.44 15 are not intended to require a Member to obtain separate advice on matters for which another adviser of the Due Diligence Committee is responsible. - 3.4617 In performing a Professional Service, a Member in Public Practice should consider the contents of any guidance in respect of such services issued by the professional accounting bodies and appropriate regulatory authorities.